Peter Kinderman: Kinder Media

+Policy work

+Kinderman has contributed to the drafting of several pieces of legislation, including Mental Health Act, Act 2010, Capacity Act 2005 and statutory regulation of psychologists.

 Research interests, publications and courses

 His research interests are in psychological processes underpinning well-being and mental health, and in particular psychotic phenomena such as delusions and hallucinations.

 In 2014 he launched a free, online, open-access course exploring our understanding of mental health and well-being.

 Kinderman has published widely on the role of psychological factors as mediators between biological, social and circumstantial factors in mental health and well-being.
 In his 2019 book, A Manifesto for Mental Health: Why We Need a Revolution in Mental Health Care, he critically examines the dominant ‘disease-model’ of mental health care and offers a contemporary, biopsychosocial, alternative.

 In 2022 Kinderman had a 2021 paper he co-authored in the Journal of Mental Health retracted by the journal's editors and publisher for a "conflict of interest [that] was not disclosed upon submission of the article [...] that compromises the reliability of the reviews and the paper’s findings."
 In response, Kinderman wrote that "the retraction is justified."